mgschwan/blensor/doc/python_api/rst/bge.render.rst

    If filename starts with // the image will be saved relative to the current directory.
    If the filename contains # it will be replaced with the frame number.

    The standalone player saves .png files.
-It does not support colour space conversion or gamma correction.
+It does not support color space conversion or gamma correction.

    When run from Blender, makeScreenshot supports Iris, IrisZ, TGA, Raw TGA, PNG, HamX, and Jpeg.
-   Gamma, Colourspace conversion and Jpeg compression are taken from the Render settings panels.
+   Gamma, Colorspace conversion and Jpeg compression are taken from the Render settings panels.

    :type filename: string